espocrm/documentation/administration/workflows.md

 Allows to run specific service scripts.

-Out-of-the-box the following actions are available:
+The following actions are available out-of-the-box:

 Meetings/Calls: